OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/sql-database/sql-database-xevent-code-ring-buffer.md

 ('lock_acquired' event.)

 - Code sample for SQL Server: [Determine Which Queries Are Holding Locks](http://msdn.microsoft.com/library/bb677357.aspx)
-- Code sample for SQL Server: [Find hello Objects That Have hello Most Locks Taken on Them](http://msdn.microsoft.com/library/bb630355.aspx)
+- Code sample for SQL Server: [Find the Objects That Have the Most Locks Taken on Them](http://msdn.microsoft.com/library/bb630355.aspx)
 -->